 Washington Youth Leadership Seminar

 The Washington Youth Leadership Seminar is an annual event that hosts 50 + high school juniors and seniors from across the United States and Puerto Rico.
-The seminar's goal is to nurture emerging Latino leaders and encourage participants to reflect upon and deploy the skills and lessons learned within their own communities.

 Participants are challenged to graduate from high school and enroll in a postsecondary educational program.
-The experiences inspire students across their professonal and academic journeys.
+Attendees engage directly with influential figures, which include members of the presidential administration, esteemed Congressional leaders, leaders from Corporate America, and more.

 Program Design